 Robo-advisors have their place but you are missing the most valuable part.

 Fee-only and fiduciary are good but the fee can still be very expensive.
 Many fee-only advisors offer advice only as an enticement to sell investment management.
 A doctor who insists on coming over to feed you pills is still acting in your best interest (to make sure you take the right pills on time).
 It’s the way to go for people who have a lot of money to burn.
 It’s just not a very efficient use of money for the vast majority.

 What most people really need is advice-only, not just fee-only.
 Advice-only means you only pay the advisor for advice.
 It isolates the most valuable part of managing one’s finances.
 You pay for advice when you need it, just like seeing a doctor.

 If you’d like to be more hands-off and you don’t mind paying a bit extra for convenience, you can move your money to somewhere that specializes in automation.
-For example at M1 Finance you can set up your advisor’s recommendation as a “pie” and buy the whole thing in one shot.
+For example, at M1 Finance you can set up your advisor’s recommendation as a “pie” and buy the whole thing in one shot.
 It will be rebalanced automatically.
 And it’s all free.
-Motif offers a similar service for $10-20 per bundled trade.

 I still believe the average investor should have a financial advisor.
 Only that the advisor should be advice-only.
 It’s the best model for what people really need and want, without the extra baggage of expensive management.